DeWitt High School

 The History of DeWitt High School

 The town of DeWitt (population 188) is located in eastern DeWitt County.
 Illinois Route 54 runs through the center of town and connects DeWitt with its neighbor ten miles to the northeast, Clinton.
-A town of note near DeWitt is Champaign located about 30 miles to the southeast.
+A town of note near DeWitt is Champaign located about 30 miles to the east and a little south of DeWitt.
 The Illinois Central Gulf Railroad also runs through town.

 DeWitt was settled in 1832 as Marion, although that would change in 1837 after learning there was another community called Marion in southern Illinois.
 The town founders, Benjamin S. Day, James Morrison, James McCord, Z.G.
-Cantrell, and Jame Hutchison, were involved in settling, then surveying and plotting the town from 1834 to 1837.
+Cantrell, and James Hutchison, were involved in settling, then surveying and plotting the town from 1834 to 1837.
 DeWitt was incorporated in 1879.
+The town name of DeWitt was likely chosen by James Allen, an early influential settler, who was a supporter of then New York Governor DeWitt Clinton.

 DeWitt School Rear View